Miyne/Strana/README.md

 ***STILL IN DEVELOPMENT***

-web site for any strats and nades in CounterStrike Global Offensive
+website for any strats and nades in the game CounterStrike Global Offensive

 live version: https://miyne.github.io/Strana/